+The proximity of the Henry E. Huntington Library and Art Gallery, one of the great research libraries in the world, offers rich opportunities for the humanities staff, especially in history and literature, and a close but informal relationship is maintained between the Institute and visiting scholars at the Library.
 Student Houses.
 The seven undergraduate Student Houses are situated on both sides of the Olive Walk near the eastern end of the campus.
 The original four-Blacker, Dabney, Fleming, and Ricketts-were built in 1931 from the plans of Mr. Gordon B. Kaufmann in the Mediterranean style to harmonize with the adjacent Athenaeum.
-The other three, designed by Smith Powell and Morgridge and generally consistent in appearance with the older group, were completed in 1960, and are named Page, Lloyd, and Ruddock.
+The other three, designed by Smith, Powell and Morgridge, and generally consistent in appearance with the older group, were completed in 1960, and are named Page, Lloyd, and Ruddock.
 Each of the seven is a separate unit with its own dining room and lounge, providing accommodations for about seventy-five students.

-All seven Houses have their own elective officers and are given wide powers in the matter of arranging their own social events, preserving their own traditions, and in promoting the general welfare.
+Each House has its own elective officers, and is given wide powers to arrange its own social events and preserve its own traditions.
 The immediate supervision of the activities of each House is the responsibility of the House Resident Associate, generally a graduate student or unmarried faculty member.
-All Houses are under the general supervision and control of a member of the faculty known as the Master of the Student Houses.
+All Houses are under the general supervision and control of a member of the faculty known as the Master of Student Houses.